-Do You Have To Cover Up In Dubai?
+Do You Have to Cover up in Dubai?

-To Cover Up In Dubai or Not?
+To Cover up in Dubai or Not?

-With this expansion of tourism there has been, in my opinion, a slight lack of dissemination of th rules and regulations to the visitors, leading to a bit of confusion over what you can and can't do when visiting Dubai.
+With this expansion of tourism there has been, in my opinion, a slight lack of dissemination of the rules and regulations to the visitors, leading to a bit of confusion over what you can and can't do when visiting Dubai.

 Dress Respectfully in Dubai

-The majority of local women dress in the Abaya when they are outside their homes - the extent to which they cover their heads and faces depends on their own beliefs and interpretations of the Koran (and also as I understand, the preferance of their husband or father).
+The majority of local women dress in the Abaya when they are outside their homes - this is the long black flowing robes that cover their clothes.
+The extent to which they cover their heads and faces depends on their own beliefs and interpretations of the Koran (and also as I understand, the preference of their husband or father).

-So, even though it is not required for a visitor to Dubai to cover their heads with a scarf at all (unless visiting a mosque or similar place where you will be given one to wear if you do not have one), there are some local rules on decency that you should follow:
+So, the situation is that it is not required for a visitor to Dubai to cover their heads with a scarf at all.
+There is one exception though and that is if you are visiting a mosque or similar place where, if you do not have one, you will be given a head scarf to wear.

 Although this is not strictly enforced it is considered bad manners by the local population if you do not do this.
 There are signs up around the shopping malls asking for people to dress respectably and you may be approached by mall security and asked to cover up if you are not dressed as I have described.

 Rules for Dubai Tourists

 However, you should be aware that if there is a local Emirati in a hotel bar or restaurant and they object to what you are wearing they are within their rights to complain and this can go as far as the police, so the advice is to carry a wrap or shawl with you just in case.

-Having lived for over 5 years in Dubai I have actually come to appreciate the fact that I don't have to see people half naked in the street when it is actually quite cold outside!
+Having lived for over 7 years in Dubai I have actually come to appreciate the fact that I don't have to see people half naked in the street!

 © 2011 Marian L